Brexit On Our Terms Unite Strategy To Defend Manufacturing

 - Workers’ rights: Unite will accept no diminution of workers’ rights currently underpinned by the European Union.

 - Workers’ voice: Trade union and industry voices must be consulted in Brexit negotiations.
 The Tories have no mandate to negotiate alone.

 The strategy also details vital red lines for any new trade deal, such as the protection of workers’ rights and trade mechanisms to prevent the illegal dumping of steel, tyres and ceramics which are used to undermine UK industry.

-Unite proposes that such a strategy must marshal all the options at the government’s disposal including: direct support for strategic industries such as steel; investment in infrastructure projects; removing barriers to reshoring jobs; use of the public sector procurement budget to support manufacturing; and closing the skills gap by investing in apprenticeships.
+Unite proposes that such a strategy must marshal all the options at the government’s disposal including direct support for strategic industries such as steel; investment in infrastructure projects; removing barriers to restoring jobs; use of the public sector procurement budget to support manufacturing, and closing the skills gap by investing in apprenticeships.

 Unite argues that the Tories must not be allowed to negotiate the terms of Brexit behind closed doors.
 There must be full democratic scrutiny and the voice of half a million manufacturing workers must be heard.